You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

 In the end, the company made no concessions.
 The union relented and the shoemakers returned to work on December 22.
 No changes were ever made in the hiring practice that had sent the workers out in the first place.

-Unfortunately, poor economic times couple with increased mechanization in the boot and shoe industry meant employers and not employees had the upper hand in the workplace.
+Unfortunately, poor economic times coupled with increased mechanization in the boot and shoe industry meant employers and not employees had the upper hand in the workplace.
 The same was true across Canada.
 The panic of 1873 produced a depression that permeated businesses across the country.
 According to Leo Johnson, Guelph was hit particularly hard between 1877 and 1880.
 Recovery was not to occur until the mid-1880s.
 As for the Knights of St. Crispin – the American organization disappeared in around 1874 after continuously losing its fight against technological advances in the industry.

 Hepburn and Company